slothman3878/nft-auth/README.md

 ## Miscellaneous thoughts
 * How to deal with password resets for those users who have forgotten their passwords.
+* It occurs to me that passwords aren't strictly necessary.
+All the frontend has to do is check that the user's wallet is connected, then check token ownership.
+Essentially, in this case the user is signing in with their wallet private key.
+* Consider <a href="https://publications.lib.chalmers.se/records/fulltext/256254/256254.pdf">this paper</a>.

 ## TODOs
 1. Relevent tests